ebruchez/ebruchez.github.io/_posts/2024-09-07-apple-1-reproduction-part-1-components.md

 As of September 2024, you can still buy fully-assembled replicas on eBay, but they are expensive, and for me that is not the point of the exercise anyway.

-I should mention that there are options for the PCB: the one I bought from Armin is a fairly affordable ENIG ([Electroless Nickel Immersion Gold](https://en.wikipedia.org/wiki/Electroless_nickel_immersion_gold)) PCB, and the look of it is not perfectly authentic.
-I realized later that for about double the amount I could have bought from him a higher-quality PCB, and some very knowledgeable people in online forums recommend the more pricey ones.
-But for better or for worse, I have decided to stay with the PCB I had.
+I should mention that there are options for the PCB: the one I bought from Armin is a fairly affordable ENIG ([Electroless Nickel Immersion Gold](https://en.wikipedia.org/wiki/Electroless_nickel_immersion_gold)) PCB, and the look of it is definitely not authentic.
+I realized later that for about double the amount I could have bought from him a higher-quality, silver-colored PCB.
+Some very knowledgeable people in online forums recommend the more pricey ones, but for better or for worse, I have decided to stay with the PCB I had.
 Some arguments in favor of staying with it:

-- The edge connector is not going to be as robust, but it is unlikely that this connector would see many cycles of insertion/removal.
+- The edge connector plating is not going to be as robust as it could be, but it is unlikely that this connector will see many cycles of insertion/removal.
-- The ENIG process makes more areas of the PCB gold-plated, which is not authentic.
-However, I already have machined IC sockets, which are not period-correct either, and are also gold-plated.
+- The ENIG process gives unmasked areas of the PCB a gold color.
+However, I had already decided to use machined IC sockets, which are not period-correct either, and the ones I got happened to be also gold-plated.
+I realize I could have gone for silver on silver as well, had I made different initial choices.

+So my build is doubling down on the "gold" look, which in itself is quite nice, although clearly inauthentic.

 ## The quest for authenticity